sheryarkayani/crmdemo/MYWORKS_FEATURE.md

 ### Refreshing Data
 1. Click the "Refresh" button in the header
 2. Data automatically updates when navigating to the page
-3. Real-time updates when using Supabase
+3. demo updates when using Supabase

-## real-time Mode
+## demo Mode
 When Supabase is not configured, the system provides mock data:
 - Sample tasks with realistic deadlines
-- real-timenstrates all UI features
+- demonstrates all UI features
 - Shows expected behavior without database setup

 ## Future Enhancements